 Should You Be Evaluated for Occlusal Disease?

-Before undergoing any type of cosmetic dentistry, it’s important to have a full evaluation for occlusal disease done.
-This will help to ensure you achieve the results you desire from your cosmetic treatment.
-An unbalanced bite has the ability to destroy beautiful veneers and many other types of cosmetic dentistry.
+Before undergoing any type of cosmetic dentistry, it’s important undergo a full evaluation for occlusal disease.
+This will ensure you achieve the results you desire from your cosmetic treatment.
+An unbalanced bite has the ability to permanently destroy your teeth and cause pain, and it is vital to get the condition correctly diagnosed.

-If you are interested in improving your smile, make sure you phone 215-351-9399 for an appointment and speak with Dr. Gerald Regni, Jr. about an evaluation for occlusal disease first.
+If you feel you may suffer from an unbalanced bite, call 215-351-9399 for an appointment and speak with Dr. Gerald Regni, Jr. about an evaluation for occlusal disease first.